datasciblog/datasciblog.github.io/_posts/2020-02-26-tree-boosting-03.md

 $$\hat{f}(x) = f(x;\theta)$$

+Common learning methods include

+- The Constant
+- Linear Methods
+- Local Regression Methods
+- Basis Function Expansions
+- Adaptive Basis Function Models

-## The Optimization Problem
+## The Optimization Algorithm

 Different choices of model classes and loss functions will lead to different optimization problems varying in dificulty and thus requiring different approaches.
+The simplest problems yield analytic solutions.
+Most problems do however require *numerical methods*.

 When the objective function is continuous with respect to $\theta$ we get a **continuous optimization problem**.
 When this is not the case, we have a **discrete optimization problem**.
 The continuous optimization problems are typically easier to solve than discrete optimization problems thus are more desirable when it comes to choose the model class and loss function.

 One notable example of a model class which leads to a discrete optimization problem is tree models.
 Most model classes does however lead to continuous optimization problems.
 There are numerous methods for continuous optimization problems.
 Two prominent methods that will be important for tree boosting implementation however, is the method of **gradient descent** and **Newton’s method**. **Gradient boosting** and **Newton boosting** are approximate *nonparametric* versions of these optimization algorithms.

-# Boosting

-Boosting refers to a class of learning algorithms that fit the data by combining multiple simple models.
-Each simple model is learnt using a *base learner* or *weak learner* which tend to have a limited predictive ability, but when selected carefully using a boosting algorithm, they form a relatively more accurate model.
-This is the meaning of "boosting".

-## AdaBoost

- AdaBoost is regarded as the first practical boosting algorithm for binary classification.
-This algorithm fits a weak learner to *weighted* versions of the data *iteratively*.
-At each iteration, the weights are updated such that the misclassified data points recieve higher weights.

-The resulting model can be written

-$$\hat{f}(x) \equiv \hat{f}^{(M)}(x) = \sum\limits_{m=1}^M \hat{\theta}_m \hat{c}_m(x)$$

-where $\hat{c}_m(x) \in \\{ −1, 1 \\} $ are the weak classifiers and hard classifications are given by $\hat{c}_m(x) = sign(\hat{f}(x))$.

-In the statistical view of the algorithm, it has been shown that AdaBoost was actually minimizing the **exponential loss function**

-$$L(y,f(x)) = e^{−yf(x)}.$$

-## Numerical Optimization

-The early work on boosting focused on binary classification.
-After that, the view of boosting algorithms as numerical optimization techniques was developed.
-This led to the development of general boosting algorithms, e.g. **gradient boosting**, that allowed for optimization of any differentiable loss function.
-Boosting became applicable to general regression problems and not only classification.

 ### Numerical Optimization in Parameter Space